radusbriciu/pcrm-book/README.md

 making it freely available online.
 Hence, you are encouraged to support it by the amount that you feel it is worth to you.

-If you happen to be among top 10 contributors by the time the book is made publicly available, you will get three months personal access to an institutional-grade implementation of the framework from this book to really test out your newly acquired knowledge.
+If you happen to be among top 10 contributors by the time the book is finished sometime in Q1 2025, you will get three months personal access to an institutional-grade implementation of the framework from this book to really test out your newly acquired knowledge.